Norton Commando Timing Cover Removal and Installation

 NOTE: There are differences in the thickness of different brands of timing cover gaskets.
 The correct one is included when you buy a complete engine gasket set from Andover Norton.

-Before applying any gasket sealer, push the cover up with gasket in place.
+Before applying any gasket sealer, push the cover up with gasket in place to check fitment.
 Remember that the oil pump conical seal needs to be compressed.

-Once the ignition rotor is back in, the static timing needs to be checked.
+Once the ignition rotor is back in, the static timing should be checked.

 Norton Commando Articles: